RoboPesce/NeuralNetwork/README.md

 The final output is then ran through a softmax function, which allows the output vector to be interpreted roughly as the probabilities of the input falling into each index category.

-This is the simplest type of neural network, called a feedforward network.

 Training: